Preservation & Environment

 Boston Preservation Alliance

 The Boston Preservation Alliance is a nonprofit organization that protects and improves the quality of Boston's distinct architectural heritage.

 The Statue of Liberty-Ellis Island Foundation was created in 1982 when President Ronald Reagan asked Chrysler Corporation chairman Lee Iacocca to lead a private-sector campaign to raise money for the restoration and preservation of both the Statue of Liberty and Ellis Island.
 American citizens responded by donating hundreds of millions of dollars to repair and remodel the monuments ahead of their centennials.
 To this day, all funding for the foundation's projects comes from the public, not the government.

 With the help of its public partner, the National Park Service, the foundation restored the Statue of Liberty — a late-19th-century gift from France to commemorate its friendly relationship with the United States — in time for a four-day unveiling celebration in July 1986.
 Opened to the public in 1990, Ellis Island (the country's largest immigration station in the late 20th century and early 21st century) underwent a restoration project that included the addition of the Ellis Island Immigration Museum.
 (It was later expanded and renamed the Ellis Island National Museum of Immigration).

-Most recently, we contributed to the construction of a new Statue of Liberty Museum, scheduled to open in 2019.
-The new building will double the original museum's capacity, better accommodating the 4.3 million visitors who pass through Liberty Island each year for a closer examination of the symbol of hope around the world.
+The Foundation also raised $100 million for the construction of the 26,000-square-foot Statue of Liberty Museum, which opened in 2019.
+This building doubles the original museum's capacity, better accommodating the 4 million-plus visitors who pass through Liberty Island each year for a closer examination of the symbol of hope around the world.

 Operations - Renovations and re-opening of the Statue of Liberty